How Work Accident Compensation & Mortgage Protection Insurance Work Together

 If you have been injured in an accident at work, and don’t have mortgage protection insurance in place, personal injury compensation could be invaluable to you.

 To talk to us about a claim and to be put in touch with one of our expert personal injury solicitors **, call us today or complete the contact form you see on the website.

-You will spend a few minutes talking to one of our specialist staff, who can then advise you if you might have a claim.
+You will spend a few minutes talking to one of our specialist staff, who can then tell you if you might have a claim.
 They can then connect you up with one of our experienced lawyers from our national panel.